-Enable diagnostic logging in Azure Traffic Manager
+Enable resource logging in Azure Traffic Manager

-Azure Traffic Manager diagnostic logs can provide insight into the behavior of the Traffic Manager profile resource.
+Azure Traffic Manager resource logs can provide insight into the behavior of the Traffic Manager profile resource.
 For example, you can use the profile's log data to determine why individual probes have timed out against an endpoint.

-Enable diagnostic logging
+Enable resource logging

 This article has been updated to use the new Azure PowerShell Az module.
 You can still use the AzureRM module, which will continue to receive bug fixes until at least December 2020.
 To learn more about the new Az module and AzureRM compatibility, see Introducing the new Azure PowerShell Az module.
 For Az module installation instructions, see Install Azure PowerShell.